 A small riot broke out at a Mott The Hoople show at London’s Royal Albert Hall tonight in 1971.
 The band ponied up £1,467 to cover damages to the facility, but the then-hundred-year-old British landmark banned rock shows for quite a while after that.

 Athens Georgia “new-wave” band The B-52’s made their British debut at the Lyceum Ballroom in London tonight in 1979.
 John Lennon was both bewildered and excited by the group’s success, encouraged that with the squeaking and shrieking noises made by singers Kate Pierson and Cindy Wilson on their hit Rock Lobster, the public might be ready for more of the same from Yoko Ono (he never understood why her work hadn’t been more popular).
-The B-52’s are still going, and playing the Woodland Park Zoo on July 24th.
+The B-52’s are still together, and playing the Snoqualmie Casino Saturday August 5th.

 Queen guitarist Brian May made a donation of an undisclosed but “substantial” sum today in 2006 to stop the slaughter of Hedgehogs in the outer Hebrides Islands in Scotland.

 The Allman Brothers Band’s first drummer (Butch Trucks was added later for their famous two-drummer lineup) Jai Johanny “Jaimoe” Johanson is 73.